xiix0/scam/README.md

-Go to a movie tonight.
-Darkness becomes you.
+Your analyst has you mixed up with another patient.
+Don't believe a thing he tells you.